 Suncor Energy (SU) Gains But Lags Market: What You Should Know

 Suncor Energy will be looking to display strength as it nears its next earnings release, which is expected to be May 9, 2022.
-The company is expected to report EPS of $1.31, up 235.9% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $9.18 billion, up 34.6% from the prior-year quarter.
+On that day, Suncor Energy is projected to report earnings of $1.31 per share, which would represent year-over-year growth of 235.9%.
+Our most recent consensus estimate is calling for quarterly revenue of $9.18 billion, up 34.6% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Suncor Energy.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for Suncor Energy.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 26.32% higher.
-Suncor Energy is holding a Zacks Rank of #1 (Strong Buy) right now.
+The Zacks Consensus EPS estimate has moved 25.37% higher within the past month.
+Suncor Energy is currently sporting a Zacks Rank of #1 (Strong Buy).

-Investors should also note Suncor Energy's current valuation metrics, including its Forward P/E ratio of 7.36.
-This valuation marks a discount compared to its industry's average Forward P/E of 7.43.
+In terms of valuation, Suncor Energy is currently trading at a Forward P/E ratio of 7.65.
+For comparison, its industry has an average Forward P/E of 7.72, which means Suncor Energy is trading at a discount to the group.

-We can also see that SU currently has a PEG ratio of 0.54.
+Investors should also note that SU has a PEG ratio of 0.56 right now.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Oil and Gas - Integrated - Canadian stocks are, on average, holding a PEG ratio of 0.4 based on yesterday's closing prices.

-The Oil and Gas - Integrated - Canadian industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 2, which puts it in the top 1% of all 250+ industries.
+The Oil and Gas - Integrated - Canadian industry currently had an average PEG ratio of 0.41 as of yesterday's close.

 Click to get this free report